A Spring-Fed Treasure

 Play in Citrus County

-Wild manatees use Homosassa Spring as a warm water shelter from November 15 to March 31.
+Wild manatees use Homosassa Springs as a warm water shelter from November 15 to March 31.
 The rest of the year, the Park’s rehabilitated manatees swim in the spring.
 If you want to see a manatee, guaranteed, this is the place.
 Florida panthers, black bears, red wolves, alligators and a parade of flamingos make this one of Florida’s most incredible wildlife experiences!
+Please check out our live Homosassa River cam to see what is happening.

 But Homosassa is so much more than manatees.
 This is an amphibious community and people here live and play on the water.
 Nowhere do you get this vibe better than on the Old Homosassa waterfront.
 Three heralded resorts, The Homosassa Riverside Resort, MacRae’s of Homosassa and The Seagrass Waterfront and Resort provide excellent food, lodging and adventure right at river’s edge.
 Homosassa is one of Florida’s top sport fishing destinations.
 It’s also a working commercial fishing port on the Gulf of Mexico.
 You can get fresh seafood right off the boat at Shelley’s Seafood and Fish Market and the Cedar Key Fish and Oyster Company, home of one of Florida’s most famous hole-in-the-wall seafood joints: The Freezer Tiki Bar.